 Chicha is all about food used and produced within the Cusco region – the product itself, traditions and culture.
 If you are looking for a higher end Cusco dining experience, then opt for Chicha.
 Located on the second floor of the El Truco Boutique Hotel, you’ll want to eat at this Cusco restaurant for a nicer meal.

 Like most, if not all of the places to eat in Cusco on this list, the service was great.
 There was ample seating and a large bar that backed the restaurant.
 Must try items include the Lamb Ragu Fetticini and Lamb in Casquenian Curry.

 If you’re looking for traditional Peruvian dishes then eat at Kusykay.
 All of the ingredients in the dishes are grown locally and if you know anything about Andeans it’s that they care about the products and the land.

 The fresh, local and organic menu features iconic Peruvian dishes such as the Chicharron de Cerdo and Trolly Ceviche.
 They also have a wide selection of vegan and vegetarian options.

 If you came to Cusco with the appetite and adventure to eat some Guinea Pig, Kusykay is the place to do it.
 You have to pre-order the dish in advance as it takes an hour and half to make as unlike other restaurants in Cusco, Kusykay prepares theirs fresh.

 They also serve up a mean maracuya sour.
 Kusykay means be happy in Quechuan after all and its name prevails as this was one of my favorite meals in a Cusco.

-You May Enjoy: Eating Guinea Pig in Arequipa Vlog
+🎥 Watch the Vlog: Eating Guinea Pig in Arequipa

 Located on a quiet street just North of the Plaza des Aramas is this tasty Cusco restaurant.
 Organika’s menu is just that, organic.
 All ingredients are harvested from their farm in the sacred valley.